NixOS: Copy Closest Closure

 Raspberry Pis in the office.
 Inspecting the activation packages we can see that

-is the largest, while the system-path
+etc is the largest, while the system-path is the second largest.

 I also would like to avoid copying stuff that is specific to a single host’s